-In his research Gijs Overgoor focuses on applying techniques from AI and Econometrics to solve marketing problems.
-His latest work, published in the California Management Review, discusses a framework for implementing Marketing AI projects.
-Other work in progress is focused on consumer interaction with visual content on websites and social media.
+In his research Gijs Overgoor focuses on applying techniques from AI and Econometrics to solve marketing problems, mainly in the space of visual marketing.

 + G. Overgoor, M. Chica, W. Rand, A. Weishampel (2019), ”Letting the Computers Take Over: Using AI to Solve Marketing Problems”, in press at California Management Review. https://doi.org/10.1177/0008125619859318